fpirsch/twin-bcrypt/README.md

     * `callback` - [REQUIRED] - a callback to be fired once the data has been compared.
         * `error` - First parameter to the callback detailing any errors.
         * `result` - Second parameter to the callback providing whether the data and encrypted forms match [true | false].

+## About prefixes
+Back in the old days when all bcrypt-hashed passwords had the `$2a$` prefix, a bug was discovered in the crypt_blowfish implementation of this algorithm.
+A small fraction of the `$2a$` passwords were buggy, but most of them were just fine.
+It was then decided to [create two new prefixes](http://www.openwall.com/lists/oss-security/2011/06/21/16) to distinguish between them :

+  * 2a - unknown correctness (may be correct, may be buggy)
+  * 2x - sign extension bug
+  * 2y - definitely correct

+Twin-bcrypt uses the `$2y$` prefix by default, and can check correct `$2a$` passwords.
+However it does not emulate the sign extension bug of old crypt_blowfish implementations, and thus doesn't recognize the legacy `$2x$` prefix.

 ## Credits